4ndrej/essentials/README.md

 * mc, screen, git, subversion and sublime-text
 * Google Chrome
 * mp3/mp4 players
+* ssh keys

-I want to script those repeating tasks, so I created this bunch of scripts for me (and maybe for others too).
+I wanted to script those repeating tasks, so I created this bunch of scripts for me (and maybe for others too).

 Usage